 Austin City Dental offers a full-range of general dentistry services to improve our patient’s hygiene, brighten their smile, and improve teeth & gum health.
 Our Austin dentists are experiences in a number of sedation procedures.
 Below is a small sample of our general dentistry services.

 Periodontal (Gum) Therapy

-Non-surgical periodontal therapy removes plaque and calculus by controlling the growth of bacteria and by treating conditions that encourage gum disease.
+Non-surgical periodontal therapy removes plaque and calculus by controlling the growth of bacteria and by treating conditions that encourage gum disease and improving hygiene.
 This type of treatment may be all that’s needed, especially when periodontal disease is caught early.
 You may also need to have certain procedures, such as replacing worn fillings that can accumulate plaque, taken care of before periodontal therapy can begin.
-Scaling is a type of cleaning that removes plaque and calculus from the teeth at and slightly below the gumline.
+Scaling is a hygienic cleaning that removes plaque and calculus from the teeth at and slightly below the gumline.

 If conventional therapy is not successful, you may be a candidate for other more advanced procedures and possibly referral to a periodontal specialist.

 Root Canal Therapy